 Faculty Support for Long-Term Success

 Endowed professorships are one of the highest honors the UF College of Medicine can bestow on a faculty member.
-Professorships play a critical role in recruiting and retaining proven leaders who can drive the Department of Orthopaedics and Rehabilitation’s missions and high standard for excellence.
+Professorships play a critical role in recruiting and retaining proven leaders who can drive the Department of Orthopaedic Surgery and Sports Medicine’s missions and high standard for excellence.
 Endowed professorships exist in perpetuity, with income from the funds providing support for salary, research, and resources for program development that enable faculty to pursue projects at the forefront of orthopaedic medicine.

-Please read below to learn more about the endowed professorships within the Department of Orthopaedics and Rehabilitation, which faculty members currently hold these endowed positions, and how you can help.
+Please read below to learn more about the endowed professorships within the Department of Orthopaedic Surgery and Sports Medicine, which faculty members currently hold these endowed positions, and how you can help.

 Orthopaedic Alumni Professorship (F005507)

-The Orthopaedic Association Inc. created this fund in 1994 to support a professorship in the Department of Orthopaedics and Rehabilitation in the College of Medicine.
+The Orthopaedic Association Inc. created this fund in 1994 to support a professorship in the Department of Orthopaedic Surgery and Sports Medicine in the College of Medicine.
 The University of Florida orthopaedic surgery program began in 1960 as a division of the Department of Surgery.
 In 1975, the Division of Orthopaedic Surgery achieved full departmental status.

 Current Recipient: Paul Dell, MD

 The Enneking Endowment was created by Orthopaedic resident alumni in 2005 to honor the retirement of former department chair Dr. William Enneking.
 With over 50 donors to the Enneking Endowment for the Advancement of Orthopaedics, the ultimate goal was always to establish an endowed chair in Dr. Enneking’s honor.
 A generous gift from Dr. Anspach led to the establishment of the William F. Enneking, William E. Anspach and Orthopaedic Alumni Chair.
-This endowed position provides exceptional funding for research and salary support for the Department of Orthopaedics and Rehabilitation in perpetuity.
+This endowed position provides exceptional funding for research and salary support for the Department of Orthopaedic Surgery and Sports Medicine in perpetuity.

 Current Recipient: Mark Scarborough, MD

 This fund was established in 2011 by the Orthopaedics and Sports Medicine Institute to support a professorship in honor of Dr. Peter Gearen.
 Dr. Gearen was a member of the UF faculty for almost 30 years, retiring in 2012.
-Dr. Gearen served as chief of staff at UF Health Shands Hospital, the assistant dean of clinical affairs at the UF College of Medicine, chair of the UF Department of Orthopaedics and Rehabilitation, and as an associate professor of orthopaedics.
+Dr. Gearen served as chief of staff at UF Health Shands Hospital, the assistant dean of clinical affairs at the UF College of Medicine, chair of the UF Department of Orthopaedic Surgery and Sports Medicine, and as an associate professor of orthopaedics.